aravindpunyamantula/SaaS-platform---Project-task-Management-/docs/architecture.md

 * tasks
 * audit_logs

-Each table follows strict ownership and relationship rules to ensure tenant safety.
+Each table enforces ownership and relationship constraints to guarantee tenant isolation.

 ---

 ## 8. Subscription Enforcement Architecture

-Subscription limits are enforced at the application layer:
+Subscription limits are enforced at the **application layer**:

-1. Query tenant limits (`max_users`, `max_projects`)
+1. Tenant subscription limits are retrieved
-2. Count existing resources
+2. Existing resource counts are calculated
-3. Reject creation if limit exceeded
+3. Creation is rejected if limits are exceeded
-4. Return appropriate HTTP 403 response
+4. HTTP 403 response is returned with a clear message

-This ensures business rules are applied consistently.
+This ensures consistent business rule enforcement.

 ---

 ## 9. Audit Logging Architecture

-Audit logging is centralized:
+Audit logging is centralized and automatic:

-* Each critical action triggers an audit log entry
+* Triggered for all critical actions
-* Stored fields:
+* Stored attributes include:

   * tenant_id
   * user_id